jwerle/hyperdrive-cli/README.md

 This module uses [rc](https://github.com/dominictarr/rc) to allow things like [hyperdiscovery](https://github.com/karissa/hyperdiscovery) to be configured.
 Hyperdrive options like the secret key for hypercore can also be specified here.
+Create a `.hyperdriverc` file with your hyperdrive.
 See below for an example object.

 ```js
 {